 Pneumonia may cause:

-Sometimes images of the lungs may be needed.
-Tests may include:
+Images of the lungs may be taken with:

 Treatment options may include: